 - Location: Harold Parker State Forest

 The Harold Parker Loop Trail is a scenic trail that locals love for a longer hiking experience.
 While the trail is quite urban, it extends a full 16.6 miles for those wanting a longer excursion.
-Throughout the trail, you’ll pass through largely forested areas with a few beautiful lakes and streams.
-There are also several ascents and descents, depending on the route you take, so beginners and more experienced hikers can find a challenge here somewhere!
+Throughout the trail, you’ll pass through forested areas with a few beautiful lakes and streams.
+Depending on the route you take, there are also several ascents and descents, so beginners and more experienced hikers can find a challenge here!

 - Trail Distance: 2.8 miles